girvinjunod/TubesIF2121_isekai/README.md

   * Attack: 150
   * Defense: 50
 * Special Attack: Steal!!
-  * Deals little damage, has a chance to gain equipment or item upon use
+  * Deals little damage, has a chance to gain potion or gacha ticket upon use

 ### Sorcerer
 * Glass cannon